imfi-jz/bod-hx/README.md

-# bod-hx
+# Battles of Destiny (WIP)
-A battle royale type mini-game plugin for Minecraft written in Haxe
+Battles of Destiny is a battle royale type mini-game plugin for Minecraft written in Haxe.
+This is currently a work in progress.